The House of God

 514 years later, in 70 AD, in keeping with the Messiah's own words that 'not one stone shall be left standing on another' (See Matthew 24:2, Mark 13:2, Luke 19:44, Luke 21:6), the Roman emperor Vespasian along with Titus, his son, marched upon Jerusalem and tore the temple to the ground, the second building that some believed to be the very house of God!

-A second temple was (re)built in Jerusalem in 444 BC under the reign of Darius the Great, king of Persia.
-It was destroyed in 70 AD under the reign of Vespasian, emperor of Rome.
+- A second temple was (re)built in Jerusalem in 444 BC under the reign of Darius the Great, king of Persia.
+Standing 514 years, it was torn to the ground in 70 AD under the reign of Vespasian, emperor of Rome.

 That's twice, now, that a structure men claimed to be the very house of God, was destroyed.
 Two separate attempts to establish a house for God on Earth were dealt with by utterly destroying the buildings.
 Let that sink in...